 Just complete the form below to access the document as a pdf.

-We’re launching additional EYFS functionality to coincide with the new EYFS Framework, including a better way to customise your curriculum, record assessments and observations, and manage home-school communication and collaboration.
+We’re launching additional EYFS functionality to coincide with the new EYFS Framework, including a better way to customise your EYFS curriculum 2021, record assessments and observations, and manage home-school communication and collaboration.

 A copy of the full EYFS Framework from the Department for Education is also available here.